biocaddie/DATS/README.md

 # DATS

-Repository to host the JSON-LD context files for DATS.
+Repository to host the JSON schemas and JSON-LD context files for DATS.